CMHAAorg/cmhaa-website/site/content/about.md

           to support their people through these times and do all they can to ensure that the work environment is not the cause of the problem.  "
         our_board_linkedin: "https://www.linkedin.com/in/amber-matthews-8b8568/ "
-      - our_board_name: Alison Crosweller
-        our_board_description: >-
-          Alison Crosweller is a government affairs and public policy specialist with over 20 years-experience working across state and federal governments, the private sector leading corporate affairs, policy and journalism.

-          Before joining Johnson & Johnson as Senior Director, Government Affairs and Policy, Alison held senior positions in large-listed companies running corporate and government affairs functions, and previous to that was Communications Director to two Premiers and a Treasurer.
-She began her career as a journalist with The Australian newspaper.

-          Alison is experienced developing and executing engagement strategies to help individuals, corporations and industry bodies promote their agendas, build relationships and enhance reputations, seize commercial opportunities and achieve their goals.
-She has been a company representative on several industry bodies across the health care, infrastructure and resource recovery space as well as a member of her organisation’s Reconciliation Action Plan committees.

-          Alison is the Johnson & Johnson ANZ lead for the Alliance for Adverse Abilities, an employee resource group focusing on inclusion and belonging for people with diverse abilities in the company.
-She is passionate about mental health in teenagers.

-          In her spare time she is driving children to swimming squads, AFL and gymnastics training.
-        our_board_quote: It’s a chance for businesses to come together as a united voice to pursue a vision of improving workplace mental health, where everyone feels safe to talk about their mental health without fear of stigma or discrimination.
-        our_board_title: Senior Director, Government Affairs and Policy, Johnson & Johnson Family of Companies
-        our_board_image: img/alison-crosweller-headshot.jpg
-        our_board_linkedin: ""
       - our_board_name: Julie Mitchell
         our_board_title: Chief General Manager, Personal Injury, Allianz Australia Insurance Ltd
         our_board_image: img/julie-mitchell.jpg